Video shows group targeting vehicles in Coral Springs neighborhood

 With these car break-ins happening so close to home, other neighbors have been left unsettled.

-As of Sunday night, no one has been taken into custody, as Coral Springs Police continue to investigate.
+As of Monday, no one has been taken into custody as Coral Springs Police continue to investigate.

 If you have any information on these attempted car burglaries, call Broward County Crime Stoppers at 954-493-TIPS.
 Remember, you can always remain anonymous, and you may be eligible for a $3,000 reward.